fbpx

 In the Journal Canadian Best Practice Guidelines for the Prevention and Management of Pressure Ulcers in People with Spinal Cord Injury defines pressure ulcers (also called bedsores, decubitus ulcers, and chronic pressure wounds) as a localized injury to the skin and/or underlying tissue as a result of pressure, or pressure in combination with shear and/or friction.
 The high wheelchair use in the population with spinal cord injury is responsible for the prevalence of seating-acquired pressure ulcers in the buttock region over the ischial tuberosities or sacrum.
 Pressure ulcer formation is a complex process that is still not completely understood, and recent reviews have highlighted altered pathophysiologic processes precipitating pressure ulcers in skin that has been denervated due to spinal cord injury.

-In our experience representing spinal cord injury victims we have seen that pressure ulcers seem to be a common phenomenon amount spinal cord injury (SCI) victims.
+In our experience representing spinal cord injury victims, we have seen that pressure ulcers seem to be a common phenomenon among spinal cord injury (SCI) victims.
 The wounds seem to happen when sustained pressure on the skin and underlying tissue leads to decreased blood flow, resulting in tissue damage and eventual breakdown.
-Individuals with spinal cord injuries are particularly susceptible to pressure ulcers due to factors such as immobility, reduced sensation, and poor circulation.
-The inability to shift positions regularly, combined with the lack of sensation, means that individuals may not feel the discomfort that typically signals the need to change positions and alleviate pressure.

 Prevention and management of pressure ulcers in spinal cord injury patients involve a combination of strategies, including regular skin assessments, pressure-relieving devices, and diligent repositioning.
 Healthcare providers and caregivers must regularly inspect the skin, especially in bony areas, for signs of redness, swelling, or breakdown.
-Pressure-relieving devices, such as specialized mattresses or wheelchair cushions, can help distribute pressure more evenly and reduce the risk of ulcer formation.
-Additionally, individuals with SCI should be repositioned frequently, ideally every two hours when lying down and every 15 to 30 minutes when seated.

-In the case of existing pressure ulcers, proper wound care is crucial to promote healing and prevent infection.
+Proper wound care is crucial to promote healing and prevent infection in the case of existing pressure ulcers.
 This includes cleaning the wound, applying appropriate dressings, and managing any underlying infections with antibiotics if necessary.
 In severe cases, surgical intervention may be required to remove dead tissue or reconstruct the affected area.
-Ultimately, a multidisciplinary approach to prevention, early detection, and treatment is essential to minimizing the impact of pressure ulcers on spinal cord injury patients.

 Bladder and Bowel Issues